Bernard's Watch: Home video releases

 The whole of the first series and the first six episodes of the second series of the original run of the show were released on VHS shortly after they were first aired aimed at children aged 7 to 12 each with a U certificate.
-The third series episode Time Share was available to stream on BritBox and Apple TV+ in the early 2020s.
+One episode at a time has been available to stream on BritBox and Apple TV over 2020s.